 MagicZero was developed over thousands of riding miles, in all kinds of disciplines; from Road to Gravel to Mountain Bike to Fat Bikes, going from 70°F houses to -4° South Dakota winters.
 We are not aware of any specific environments where MagicZero is inappropriate for use.
 However, it is still possible to turn off MagicZero and only use Manual Zero from the head unit.
 To do this, turn off AutoZero on your power meter from the SRAM AXS App.

-MagicZero is a feature of Firmware 10 and is available via the SRAM AXS App for all AXS and DZero power meters.
+MagicZero is a feature of Firmware 10 and is available via the SRAM AXS App for all DZero power meters.